-Peer Assisted Learning (PAL) is support for students, by students, and normally takes the form of regular, coordinated group study sessions or workshops.
+Peer Assisted Learning (PAL) is support for students, by students, and normally takes the form of regular, timetabled, coordinated group study sessions or workshops.

 Starting university is exciting but can also be daunting.
-Learning alongside other students on your course, however, can give you a greater opportunity to discuss ideas, broaden your knowledge, gain confidence, make friends and adjust to university life more quickly.
+Learning alongside other students on your programme, however, can give you a greater opportunity to discuss ideas, broaden your knowledge, gain confidence, make friends and adjust to university life more quickly.

 Read Rapha's story